avoltis/Job-Swipe-Finder/README.md

 # Job Search Swipe App

-Find a Job with a tinder like react-native app
+Find a Job with a tinder like react-native app, using maps/locations for searching jobs.

 # Start the web app
 In the project directory you run: